Select Region/Language

 Building a legacy, one hoop at a time

-On the court, Glenn Robinson III is known for his standing vertical jumps, something he’s worked at since high school when he bought special shoes that promised to give him an edge and slept with weights around his ankles.
+On the court, Glenn Robinson III is known for his standing vertical jumps.
+It’s something he’s worked on since high school when he bought special shoes that promised to give him an edge and slept with weights around his ankles.

 For the former Sacramento Kings small forward and shooting guard, basketball is clearly his life’s passion.
-But to play his best, it’s not just what happens on the court that matters.
-Robinson recently started working with Richard Kraker, director, private wealth advisor for BMO Wealth Management, to help him articulate his goals and bring his finances under control.
+But he knew that to play his best, it’s not just what happens on the court that matters.
+Robinson started working with a private wealth advisor for BMO Wealth Management to help him define his goals and help manage his finances effectively.

 Off the court

-If the name Glenn Robison sounds familiar, it’s because Glenn III is the oldest son of Glenn “Big Dog” Robinson Jr. Glenn Jr. was an All-Star and still holds the rookie-year record for his 10-year $68 million contract with the Milwaukee Bucks in 1994, the year Glenn III was born three-months prematurely at just three pounds.
+If the name Glenn Robinson sounds familiar, it’s because Glenn III is the oldest son of Glenn “Big Dog” Robinson Jr. Glenn Jr., former NBA All-Star who signed a 10-year, $68 million contract with the Milwaukee Bucks in 1994, a record at the time.

-Glenn Jr. was busy playing for the Bucks and later the Atlanta Hawks and Philadelphia 76ers.
+Glenn Jr. was busy playing for the Bucks and later the Atlanta Hawks, Philadelphia 76ers and San Antonio Spurs.
 Because of the demands of his father’s career, Glenn III was primarily raised by his mother Shantelle Clay and grandmother in Gary, Indiana.
 The first time his father saw him play was in high school.

 Nonetheless, father and son did forge a relationship, and basketball was a big part of it.
-By the time Glenn III entered the National Basketball Association, he had some ideas about how a professional basketball player should manage his money.
+By the time Glenn III entered the NBA, he had some ideas about how a professional basketball player should manage his money.

 “I would see him drive his cars and go to his house,” he says.
 “I was able to learn from him, but my situation was different and I had to learn it on my own.”